Barbara Giuranna: Life

-Barbara Giuranna was born in Palermo, Italy and studied piano at the Palermo Conservatory with Guido Alberto Fano.
+Elena Francesca Paola Maria Giuseppa Barbera was born in Palermo, Italy and studied piano at the Palermo Conservatory with Guido Alberto Fano.
 She also studied composition at the Naples Conservatory with Camillo De Nardis and Antonio Savasta.
 She continued her education in composition at the Milan Conservatory with Giorgio Federico Ghedini.
+She made her piano debut in 1923, playing with the Naples Symphony Orchestra.
+In 1924 she married conductor Mario Giuranna.

 After completing her studies, Giuranna taught at the Rome Conservatory from 1937 to 1970 and worked as an editor of 18th-century music.
 She was a music consultant to RAI in Rome from 1948 to 1956, and she was elected a member of the Accademia Nazionale di Santa Cecilia in 1982.
-She died in Rome.
+She won the international prize of the City of Trieste for a concerto in 1967, and in 1990 a concert was given in her honour by the International Leonard Bernstein Academy.